frtomas/openfisca-core/README.md

 ## Environment

-OpenFisca runs on Python 3.7.
+OpenFisca runs on Python 3.8 and 3.7.
 More recent versions should work, but are not tested.

 OpenFisca also relies strongly on NumPy.
 Last four minor versions should work, but only latest/stable is tested.